BioWare executive producer Mark Darrah tweets 'Dragon Age' repeatedly, for no apparent reason

 Hey this really is from Dragon Age!Its a cute little spider! pic.twitter.com/lKWpeQdlC3November 27, 2019

-It's pretty clear that Darrah is having some fun, but while he's dismissive of the excited reports that he knows will follow his outburst (yes, like this one), he's also very skillfully leveraging the intense interest in the series' return.
+It's all good fun, but while he's dismissive of the excited reports that he knows will follow his outburst (yes, like this one), he's also very skillfully leveraging the intense interest in the series' return.
 And that interest hasn't spontaneously formed out of thin air: A Dragon Age teaser was released at last year's Game Awards, and BioWare and Electronic Arts have been talking more-or-less openly about a new Dragon Age game for months.

 He even managed to slip in a little slice of Mass Effect hype, with some strategic is-it-or-isn't-it capitalization.
 (I'm pretty sure it isn't, but it's a nice touch.)